-In this guide, you will learn what causes fuel contamination, how to fix contaminated fuel, and what you can expect to pay in the UK.
+In this guide, you will learn what is causing the fuel to be contaminated, how to fix the contaminated fuel and how much would you be likely to pay in the UK.

 What Is Fuel Contamination in a Car?

-Fuel contamination occurs when unwanted substances mix with your fuel.
-This may include water, dirt, or even the wrong type of fuel.
+Fuel contamination is the process of unplanned mixing of unwanted substances with fuel.
+These can be water, dirt or even the wrong kind of fuel.

 Common Causes of Fuel Contamination